-The memories we made together as a family on our Cornwall holiday are going to stay with us all for a very long time.
-This is why I wanted to share with you the full Cornwall family break and what made it such a success, just incase you were looking for inspiration for planning your own child friendly Cornwall holiday.
+The memories we made together as a family on our Cornwall road trip are going to stay with us all for a very long time.
+This is why I wanted to share with you our stay in Cornwall including the places we stayed and the things we did, just incase you were looking for inspiration for planning your own child friendly Cornwall holidays.

-One of the reasons this family holiday worked so well was because it featured a series of 2 night breaks in Cornwall and we made it our mission to explore as much of the county as possible during our stay.
-It’s a long way to travel from Nottingham, so we wanted to make sure we made the most of it.
+One of the reasons this Cornwall road trip worked so well was because it featured a series of 2 night hotel and accommodation stays in Cornwall and we made it our mission to explore as much of the county as possible during the eight days we stayed there.
+Cornwall is a long way to travel from Nottingham, so we wanted to make sure we made the most of it.

-If you have ever taken a cruise holiday before, you will know that one of the huge benefits is waking up in a different port almost every day.
+If you have ever taken a cruise holiday before, you will know that one of the huge benefits of this type of travel is waking up in a different port almost every day.
 This keeps the holiday excitement going and you just don’t have time to think about the going home part.

-Now, we didn’t stay in a new place every night, but we did move every two nights.
-All it took on my part was packing the clothes into smaller cases, but essentially we took the same things that we would take on any other kind of holiday.
-If you are thinking it would be hard work, honestly it really isn’t and the benefits to your Cornwall holiday will be huge.
+Now, we didn’t stay in a new place in Cornwall every night, but we did move every two nights.
+All it took on my part was packing the holiday clothes into smaller cases, but essentially we took the same things that we would take on any other kind of family holiday.
+If you are thinking it would be hard work, honestly it really isn’t and the benefits you will experience when you visit Cornwall will be huge.

-Our Cornwall holiday lasted about a week, well 8 days to be precise, and we made the most of every minute of it.
-If you are interested in doing a similar Cornwall break with your family, here are the child friendly holiday plans you will need:
+Our visit to Cornwall, England lasted about a week, well 8 days to be precise, and we made the most of every minute of it.
+If you are interested in holidays in Cornwall with your family, here are the child friendly holiday plans you will need to recreate this trip:

 Day 1 – Esplanade Hotel, Fistral Beach

 We arrived in Newquay around lunch time and headed straight to our sea view hotel at Fistral beach.
+If you are looking for Cornwall beach hotels The Esplanade is a great option for families.
 We were keen to start relaxing, so we opted for lunch at The Esplanade, where we were due to be staying for a 2 night hotel break.
-This child friendly hotel in Cornwall has great facilities and activities for kids so we felt like we were on holiday from the off.
+If your looking for hotels in Cornwall, England with great facilities and activities for kids we would certainly be happy to recommend The Esplanade on Fistral Beach in Newquay.

-The girls loved burning off some steam in the play area and thoroughly enjoyed the build a bear party.
-We also spent some time exploring Fistral beach before our delicious family dinner.
-It was a lovely start to our Cornwall trip and is worth checking out if you are looking for child friendly hotels in Cornwall or Newquay.
+The girls loved burning off some steam in the indoor play area and thoroughly enjoyed the build a bear party that took place in the hotel bar that evening.
+We also spent some time exploring Fistral beach before our delicious family dinner in the hotel restaurant.
+It was a lovely start to our Cornwall road trip and is worth checking out if you are looking for child friendly hotels in Cornwall or Newquay.